 For all three types of exposures, financial loss may materialise as a result of default by the borrower or counterparty.
-For investments in cash, money market and debt instruments, financial loss may also materialise as a result of a default by the issuer on coupon payment or even the principal amount that causes a widening of credit spread or a downgrade of credit rating.
+For investments in cash, money market and debt instruments, financial loss may also materialise as a result of a default by the issuer on coupon payment or principal amount.
 The Company has internal limits by issuer or counterparty and by investment grades.
 These limits are actively monitored to manage the credit and concentration risk.
 These limits are reviewed on a regular basis by the management.